yugabyte/yugabyte-db/docs/content/latest/develop/learn/cassandra/data-modeling.md

 **Note**

 - The partition key columns are also often referred to as its  *hash columns*.
-This is because an internal hash function is used to distributes data items across tablets based on their partition key values.
+This is because an internal hash function is used to distribute data items across tablets based on their partition key values.

 - The clustering key columns are also referred to as its **range columns**.
 This is because rows with the same partition key are stored on disk in sorted order by the clustering key value.